Theoretical Foundations of Conformal Prediction: Relaxations of test-conditional coverage: beyond binning

 Here probability is taken with respect to data $(X_1,Y_1),\dots,(X_{n+1},Y_{n+1})$ sampled i.i.d.\ from $P$.
 We can observe that if this relaxed condition holds for all values $\delta>0$, then we would simply recover the original condition~\eqref{eqn:test-conditional-at-Xn+1}, which we know to be impossible in the nonatomic setting.
 Instead, we will ask whether it is possible to ensure that this relaxed condition holds for some fixed and positive $\delta$.

-Of course, even the original definition~\eqref{eqn:test-conditional-at-Xn+1} of test-conditional coverage can be satisfied if we are willing to accept the trivial algorithm.
+Of course, even the original definition~\eqref{eqn:test-conditional-at-Xn+1} of test-conditional coverage can be satisfied if we are willing to accept the trivial algorithm of~\eqref{eqn:trivial_test_conditional}, which often returns $\cC(X_{n+1}) =\cY$.
 The impossibility result derived above in Theorem~\ref{thm:conditional_infinite} and Corollary~\ref{cor:infinite-lebesgue} can be interpreted as telling us that this trivial solution is a baseline that cannot be improved upon.

 When we instead aim for the relaxed condition~\eqref{eqn:test_conditional_relax_alpha_delta}, a different trivial solution gives us a baseline for this setting: we can simply run any distribution-free method (e.g., split or full conformal) with target coverage level $1-\alpha\delta$ in place of $1-\alpha$.
 This strategy is trivial because in no way is it required to adapt to the difficulty of the prediction task as a function of $X_{n+1}$---it simply achieves the guarantee by being more conservative overall.
-To verify that this would lead to the desired guarantee, we can simply observe that, for any $\cX_0$ with $P_X(\cX_0)\geq \delta$,
+To verify that this would lead to the desired guarantee, we can observe that, for any $\cX_0$ with $\P_P(X\in\cX_0)\geq \delta$,

 where the last inequality holds if $\cC$ is constructed via some method guaranteeing marginal coverage at level $1-\alpha\delta$.
 In fact, if we allow randomization in our construction, this trivial solution can be generalized to a family of solutions, parameterized by $c\in[0,1]$: